ciarandeg/AudioRegions/README.md

 are minimized.

 ## Setup
-I'll fix this soon.
 Your sounds should be contained in a resource pack, at path `assets/cnc/sounds/music/sound.ogg`.
 You do not need a `sounds.json` file, as AudioRegions doesn't rely on Minecraft's `ResourceLocation` objects for music playback.
 Instead, song metadata is stored in `songs.jon` on the dedicated server.